Home / Compare Health Insurance / Lifetime Health Cover (L…

 You can also cancel your hospital cover if you’re going to be overseas for at least 12 months, and it won’t be counted towards your 1,094 Days of Absence.
 Any return visits to Australia that are longer than 90 consecutive days will be deducted from this 1,094-day period.

-If you move to Australia after 1 July following your 31st birthday and take out hospital cover within one year of becoming eligible for full Medicare benefits (a green or blue Medicare card), you won’t be charged LHC loading.
+If you move to Australia after 1 July following your 31st birthday and take out hospital cover within one year of becoming eligible for full Medicare benefits (a full or interim Medicare card), you won’t be charged LHC loading.

 For example, if you’re 35 and didn’t take out health insurance within one year of becoming eligible for Medicare but are looking to take it out now, you would be charged an LHC loading of 10% on top of your hospital insurance premiums.